You might have heard the terms Mini Split or Ductless referencing a type of air conditioning system.

 You can also heat and cool more than just one area of your home because models are available that include up to 5 indoor units with just one outdoor unit.
 This will give you a true zoned system where you only heat and cool the areas you are using.

-*You don’t have ductwork in your home such as a home heated by a boiler but would like to add air conditioning.
+*You don’t currently have ductwork in your home such as a home heated by a boiler but would like to add air conditioning.

 *You have added an addition to your home and running ductwork to it might prove impractical.